FREE Case Evaluation

-Crimes of shoplifting, robbery and theft can result in misdemeanors or felonies in Maryland, with associated penalties including fines ranging from $500 to $25,000 or more, as well as incarceration sentences ranging from 90 days in jail to 30 years in prison, depending on the nature and circumstances of the crime.
+Crimes of shoplifting, robbery and theft can result in misdemeanors or felonies in Maryland, with associated penalties including fines ranging from $500.00 to $25,000.00 or more, as well as incarceration sentences ranging from 90 days in jail to 30 years in prison, depending on the nature and circumstances of the crime.
 If you’ve been charged with theft, robbery, shoplifting or a related crime, you owe it to yourself to seek the assistance of a seasoned, licensed Maryland theft and robbery lawyer with a strong track record of success.
 Your Maryland defense attorney will examine each detail of your case and use every available legal resource to build a series of defenses specific to your case, giving you the best possible chance of receiving a favorable outcome in court.
+In addition, here is additional information on Maryland theft laws.

 Robbery Law Info

-State code ß 3-401 sets the definitions for terms related to robbery crimes.
+State code Section 3-401 sets the definitions for terms related to robbery crimes.
 Robbery is defined as taking property away from another person through use of violence, force or the threat of violence or force.
-Code ß 3-401(d) defines property as “anything of value,” which can include the following and more:
+Code Section 3-401(d) defines property as “anything of value,” which includes but is not limited to the following:

 - Real estate